Inspired by the Museum of London’s rich collections, Great Fire 1666 uses the power of Minecraft to tell the story of the fire.

 Three maps offer immersive experiences, allowing players to enter the City of London in 1666 and explore the story of the Great Fire like never before.
 Uncover the causes of this terrible event, help fight the fire and eventually try your hand at rebuilding London.
 Each map includes challenges to help players delve deeper into the story and experience what it was like to be part of the Fire of London.

-Great Fire 1666 maps are available for all existing Minecraft players on PC and Mac and are free to download.
+Great Fire 1666 maps are available for all existing players of Minecraft: Java Edition on PC and Mac and are free to download.

 The creation of the third Minecraft map was kindly supported by the Worshipful Company of Information Technologists.